NYPL-Simplified/Simplified-Android-Core/README.md

 ## Nexus Setup

 Our application currently needs packages that are only available from our Nexus server in order to build correctly.
-(This will be changed in the future when non-DRM-enabled variants of the app are officially supported.)
-Nexus credentials can be obtained by emailing `nypl@winniequinn.com` or by asking in the `#simplified-android` channel of [librarysimplified.slack.com](https://librarysimplified.slack.com).
+Nexus credentials can be obtained by emailing `leonardrichardson@nypl.org` or by asking in the `#simplified-android` channel of [librarysimplified.slack.com](https://librarysimplified.slack.com).

 Once you have your credentials, the following lines must be added to `~/.gradle/gradle.properties`: